anudeepkotaru/Amazon_Book_Recommendation_System/README.md

 # Follow the below steps to set up the database

+Step 0: Download the 2 csv files from this link https://www.kaggle.com/datasets/mohamedbakhet/amazon-books-reviews/data and keep it in the same folder as "dataset.py" file

 Step 1: Execute the "dataset.py" file to generate AmazonBooks.csv data file which serves as a base for this database.

 Step 2: Create a mega table called Amazonbooks using "megaTableCreate.sql"  and load the AmazonBooks.csv file using import option in postgres.